 Here’s a list of the five best hamster cages around which we’re sure you’ll love.

-Kaytee CritterTrail Small Animal Super Habitat
+Kaytee CritterTrail Small Animal Super Habitat (Top Pick)

 We’re pleased to introduce you to the spacious and comfortable CritterTrail habitat from Kaytee.
 At 540 square inches, your hamster will get more than enough room in this cage.
 The secure enclosure has a quarter-inch of spacing between the bars helps to keep your hamster where it needs to be.